CudoVentures/cudo-backend-test/README.md

 ## Tasks

 - Implement assignment using **Node.js**
 - The output should be a file that can be run as a kubernetes deployment in a cloud platform.
+Providing a deployment specification is optional, this is just the context in which the code will run.
 - Iterate over entries in the database, using an appropriate API or library to broadcast transactions.
 Update the entries in the database accordingly based on the outcome of the API requests.
 - Consider transactional boundaries - it is very important that we don't accidentally process a withdrawal twice.
 - Provide tests for the deployment.
 Ideally, use a library which allows you to mock responses from the ethereum daemon/provider, so we can get as much test coverage as possible.